Donna Gail Manson's dorm

 This aerial image illustrates how close Donna Manson's dorm building was to Parking Lot F.

-It takes roughly five minutes to walk between these two locations.
+It takes less than five minutes to walk between these two locations.

-The pathway that Donna Manson probably walked along.
+The pathway that Manson may have walked along

 This is a section of the pathway between the dorm building and the library.

-The red arrow indicates the direction that Donna would have been walking in.
+The red arrow indicates the direction that Manson would have walked.

-A number of true-crime authors have posited the theory that Bundy ambushed Donna while she was walking along this pathway and then carried her to his vehicle.
+A number of true-crime authors have posited the theory that Bundy ambushed the 19-year-old while she was walking along this pathway and then carried her to his vehicle.

 However, there are two problems with this theory.